SAP-samples/cap-service-integration-codejam/exercises/07-add-cds-definitions/README.md

 The external service lives, for want of a better word, in the `srv/external/` directory.
 That's where it belongs, and where it can remain largely independent of your main service.
 It's here that for our first step towards cleaner integration, we can add some CDS definitions to "adapt" the service for our own needs.
 Doing it here also promotes the idea that such a model could come from a third party.

-You're going to create a projection on the external service.
+Within this `external/srv/` location, you're going to create a projection on the external service.

 👉 Create a new file `index.cds` in the `srv/external/` directory, and add the following content: